JamesSwift/PHPBootsrap/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US" style="float:right;"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>
 </h1>

-PHPBootstrap is an abstract php class, intended to be used a starting point when writing modules.
+PHPBootstrap is an abstract php class, intended to be used as a starting point when writing modules.
-For example my <a href="https://github.com/JamesSwift/PHPAPI">PHPAPI</a> and
+For example my <a href="https://github.com/JamesSwift/SWDAPI">SWDAPI</a> and
 <a href="https://github.com/JamesSwift/ImageManager">ImageManager</a> modules both rely on this class
 to handle the following tasks: